 600 Bloomfield Ave., Montclair

 February 14, $39.95 per person

 If you are craving Thai food, you can get an appetizer like kanom jeeb or a curry puff; followed by pad thai, curry, fried rice or basil kapow for dinner; and finish it off with strawberry mochi or chocolate lava cake.

 City Perch Kitchen + Bar

 2023 Hudson St., Fort Lee

-This resto is the concept of Chef Sherry Yard, a James Beard Award winning chef (you might recognize her from Food Network), and is just downstairs from the super lux iPic movie theater, where you can savor signature cocktails and apps during a film.
-Start with crispy Brussels sprouts in miso-tahini dressing, tuna crudo with tempura avocado or blue crab salad in meyer lemon brown butter vinaigrette.
-For your main, keep it lighter with herb roasted chicken with charred cauliflower or grilled miso-honey salmon, or treat yourself to crispy roast duck or filet mignon and butter-poached lobster.
-Make room for desserts like deep dark chocolate donuts, black berry blueberry pot pie or lemon icebox cake with elderflower pound cake, plus a flute of Piper-Heidsieck champagne.
+This resto is the concept of Chef Sherry Yard, a James Beard Award winning chef (you might recognize her from Food Network) and is just downstairs from the super lux iPic movie theater, where you can savor signature cocktails and apps during a film.
+Start with grilled peach and roasted beets followed by pizza if you desire.
+For entrees, go fishy with vongole (little neck clams) or stay on land with the Perch Burger.
+Make room for desserts like the chocolate bomb or New York cheesecake.

 19 Dennis St., New Brunswick